Is Acupuncture Covered by Insurance in Alberta?

 60-Minute Follow-Up Treatments

-Free 20-Minute Consultation — available by phone or in person for anyone who wants to talk through their concerns before committing
+Free 20-Minute Consultation — by phone or in person

 See full rates at josephcoccagna.com/rates-services

-Have questions or ready to book?
+Ready to book or have questions?
 Start with a free 20-minute consultation.

 Dr. Joseph Coccagna is a Doctor of Acupuncture (Dr. Ac.) registered with the College of Acupuncturists of Alberta, practicing at The Natural Health Collective, 1607 20 Ave NW, Calgary, AB.